What Conditions Qualify You for Workers’ Compensation in Massachusetts?

 Some workplace accidents result in an injury to a body part that was otherwise healthy.
 However, many accidents also exacerbate injuries that had occurred previously.
 Known as pre-existing conditions, these conditions could result in a viable workers’ compensation claim if the injury made the condition worse.

 The claims process is designed specifically for injuries that occur at the workplace.
 That means that any damage caused by the original injury are not recoverable in a workers’ compensation claim.
 However, any pre-existing condition that is aggravated by a work injury could qualify for compensation.
 This could involve making an ongoing medical condition worse, or re-injuring a body part that had otherwise healed.
-Pre-existing conditions are complex, but they are not an outright bar to recovery for an injured worker.
+Pre-existing conditions and workers’ compensation in Boston are complex, but they are not an outright bar to recovery for an injured worker.

 Conditions Not Covered